 Dr. Janet Dewart Bell is a social justice activist, strategist and author with a doctorate in leadership and change.
 An adjunct associate professor at Baruch College, she has been a senior executive at a number of national organizations including The Opportunity Agenda, PolicyLink, National Urban League, National Committee on Household Employment, District Council 37 of AFSCME, and NPR.

-Her first book, Lighting the Fires of Freedom, tells the story of the essential role of women’s leadership in the Civil Rights Movement.
-She also is co-editor of the recently released Carving Out a Humanity: Race, Rights and Redemption, which features lectures by pre-eminent legal scholars delivered at the Bell Lecture Series.
-Her forthcoming work will explore historical political speeches given by Black women.
+Her first book, Lighting the Fires of Freedom: African American Women in the Civil Rights Movement, tells the story of the essential role of women’s leadership in the Civil Rights Movement.
+She also is co-editor of the recently released Race, Rights, and Redemption: The Derrick Bell Lectures on the Law and Critical Race Theory, which features lectures by pre-eminent legal scholars delivered at the Bell Lecture Series.
+Her forthcoming work, Blackbirds Singing: Inspiring Black Women’s Speeches from the Civil War to the Twenty-first Century, celebrates the tradition of Black women’s political speech and labor.
+With an expansive historical lens, Blackbirds Singing allows the voices and powerful visions of African American women speak across generations building power for the world.